WhateverMars/random_string_generator/README.md

 ## factor_pairs.py

 This generates a list of factors of a given integer similarly to factors.py but instead lists the corresponding factor pairs in the format 'factor1 x factor2'

+## word_counter.py

+This short simple program counts words in a given string.
+I use it in command line to quickly see how long any document or paragraph is.